autumnleeaf/DodgeballDeathmatch/README.md

-# DodgeballDeathmatch
-# Project for COP 4331 - Spring 2018
+# Dodgeball Deathmatch - Project for COP 4331 - Spring 2018
 A dodgeball game that will implement a custom controller.

 ## Team Members